cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - MIN_SIGNERS, the threshold of the secret sharing scheme, an integer

   Outputs:
-  - secret_key_shares, A list of MAX_SIGNERS number of secret shares, which is a tuple consisting of the participant identifier and the key share, each of which is a Scalar
+  - secret_key_shares, A list of MAX_SIGNERS number of secret shares, each a tuple consisting of the participant identifier and the key share (a Scalar)
   - coefficients, a vector of the t coefficients which uniquely determine a polynomial f.